pixelcreation/nova-field-sortable/README.md

 composer require pixelcreation/nova-field-sortable
 ```

+## Upgrading from v3.x to v4.x
+* Instead of the primary key column, you'll need to supply the name of the sort column in the `Sortable` field.

 ## Usage

 1. Follow the [usage instructions](https://github.com/spatie/eloquent-sortable#usage) on the eloquent-sortable repository to make your model sortable.
 2. Use the `PixelCreation\NovaFieldSortable\Concerns\SortsIndexEntries` trait in your Nova Resource.
-3. Add a public static property called `$defaultSortField` to your resource, containing your sorting column (I recomment adding it in your main `app/Nova/Resource.php` file).
+3. Add a public static property called `$defaultSortField` to your resource, containing your sorting column (I recommend adding it in your main `app/Nova/Resource.php` file).
-4. Add the `PixelCreation\NovaFieldSortable\Sortable` field to your Nova Resource `fields` method, using a label and your primary key column.
+4. Add the `PixelCreation\NovaFieldSortable\Sortable` field to your Nova Resource `fields` method, using a label and your sorting column.

 ### Example